marcinsiedlik/auto_localized/packages/auto_localized/README.md

       - lang/**  # <-- your translations directory
 ```

-You can look-up a sample configuration in the [example](https://github.com/marcinsiedlik/auto_localized/tree/master/packages/example).
+You can checkout sample configuration in the [example](https://github.com/marcinsiedlik/auto_localized/tree/master/packages/example).

 ***Note:** Adding translations directory to `assets` section in `pubspec.yaml` is not required.
 Flutter don't need these files at runtime.*